rushorahman/DevOps/README.md

-# Jenkins-Installation

-Steps on installing Jenkins in EC2 Server
+Steps on installing Jenkins-Git-Maven-Tomcat in EC2 Servers